SAP/cf-nodejs-logging-support/tools/token-creator/README.md

 # TokenCreator

-This tool helps with the creation of valid Json-Webtokens for [dynamic log level setting](https://github.com/SAP/cf-nodejs-logging-support#dynamic-log-levels) feature.
+This tool helps with the creation of valid JSON Web Tokens for [dynamic log level setting](https://github.com/SAP/cf-nodejs-logging-support#dynamic-log-levels) feature.

 ## Install
 Switch to the token-creator folder and execute